Services

 McLoughlin Scar Tissue Release or MSTR is a revolutionary new technique for assisting in the transformation and healing of scars and scar tissue.

-It's main application is for post surgical scarring from either accidents, trauma or elective surgery.
-The technique helps to release the limitations caused by the formation of the scar tissue, often allow the body to reabsorb significant amounts of the old scar tissue and restore the function of the tissue to more normal levels.
+Its main application is for post-surgical scarring from either accidents, trauma or elective surgery.
+The technique helps to release the limitations caused by the formation of scar tissue, often allowing the body to reabsorb significant amounts of the old scar tissue and restore the function of the tissue to more normal levels.

-This technique is effect no matter how old the scar tissue is, the oldest scar effective and successfully worked on so far has been 92 years old.
+This technique is effective no matter how old the scar tissue is; the oldest scar effectively and successfully worked on so far is over 70 years old.

 MSTR can effectively be used to help change: